maxdupenois/dynameek/README.md

       multi_column_hash_key [:client_id, :channel_id]
       range :time

     end

+Creation of the models is as you'd expect

+    con = Conversion.create(:client_id => 1, :channel_id => "google", :goal_name=> "Some Goal", :time => DateTime.now)

+The models can be edited like normal (_no update\_attributes yet though_)

+    con.goal_name="hello"
+    con.save

-These models can be queried by find and range_query, although this is still undergoing some refactoring at the moment so i'm not going to show how you do that yet (it's kinda ugly).
-Feel free to look in the code, I'd imagine it's going to change a lot.
-I short don't use this unless you're me, use dynamoid or the sdk by itself.
+These models can be queried by find and query, although this is still undergoing some refactoring at the moment it currently looks something like this:

+    Conversion.find([1, "google"], DateTime.new([Some existing datetime]))

+    Conversion.query(["1", "google"]).where(DateTime.now, :lt).where(DateTime.now - 10, :gt).all

+### Disclaimery Bit

+Delete is not currently supported because I don't need it, and while there's a gemspec the gem hasn't been built yet because everything is still subject to heavy change.